Alfa Romeo 40A

 Alfa Romeo 40A is one of the first buses produced by the Italian company Alfa Romeo.

 Technical characteristics

 The bus uses 4 cylinder engine with 45 horsepower.
 It has 2 wheelbases and places for 50 passengers (single version) and a double version for 70.
 The bus has 2 doors and 14 seats.

 History

 The buses were constructed with partnership of other Italian vehicle companies.
-It use a typical body for the buses in that time.
+It uses a typical body for the buses in that time.
 The double version is with a load in the back.